gracee-chen/AC215_StyleMe/docs/Application design doc.md

 strategy plus category diversity (and optional filters) during ranking.

 ## APIs & Interfaces

+### Inference Service

 The inference layer exposes a Python API (`InferenceService`) with:

-- `embed_image()`
-- `search_wardrobe()`
-- `search_catalog()`
+- `embed_image(image_path)` – generates 512-D normalized embeddings from images
+- `search_wardrobe(user_id, query_embedding, k)` – searches user's personal wardrobe FAISS index
+- `search_catalog(query_embedding, k, gender)` – searches global catalog FAISS index
-- `inference()` – returns JSON recommendations
+- `inference(user_id, query_image_path, ...)` – orchestrates wardrobe-first, catalog-fallback search and returns JSON recommendations

-For web integration, a thin HTTP adapter (e.g., FastAPI) mirrors these methods as REST endpoints.
+For web integration, a **Flask-based REST API** (`api_server.py`) wraps the `InferenceService` and provides the following HTTP endpoints:

-The preprocessing service provides an HTTP endpoint for image cleaning/resizing with optional background removal, then triggers embedding and upsert into the user’s FAISS index.

-The ingestion service loads/refreshes catalog data in GCS and signals preprocessing.

-The training service exposes simple job-submission and status endpoints for long-running fine-tunes.
+- `GET /health` – health check endpoint
+- `POST /api/upload` – upload images to user's wardrobe (supports base64 and multipart/form-data)
+- `POST /api/recommend` – get style recommendations for a query image
+- `GET /api/wardrobe/<user_id>` – retrieve user's wardrobe items
+- `GET /api/wardrobe/<user_id>/image/<filename>` – serve wardrobe images
+- `POST /api/wardrobe/<user_id>/rebuild` – rebuild user's wardrobe FAISS index

+The API server runs on port 5000 (configurable via `PORT` environment variable) and is enabled with the `RUN_API_SERVER` environment variable.
+CORS is enabled for frontend communication.

+### Preprocessing Service

+The preprocessing service runs as a **batch processing pipeline** (via `entrypoint.sh`) that performs background removal and image preprocessing.
+It processes data from the shared data directory and does not expose HTTP endpoints.
+Background removal is integrated into the inference pipeline when processing uploaded wardrobe images.

+### Ingestion Service

+The ingestion service runs as a **batch processing script** (via `entrypoint.sh`) that loads catalog data from Google Cloud Storage (GCS) into the shared data directory.
+It copies JSON metadata and images to the local filesystem for processing by downstream services.
+The service does not expose HTTP endpoints and is orchestrated via Docker Compose.

+### Training Service

+The training service runs as a **batch processing pipeline** (via `entrypoint.sh`) that executes model fine-tuning jobs.
+It processes training data from the shared data directory and saves model checkpoints to the experiments directory.
+The service does not expose HTTP endpoints for job submission or status; training is triggered via Docker Compose orchestration or direct script execution.

 ## Infrastructure & Configuration
 Docker Compose orchestrates services with shared volumes; the training service